 As the battle rages on, with move and bloody countermove, the casualties mount up.
 Finally, a decisive thrust by the Yorkists results in a rout, and most of the heavily outnumbered Lancastrians are killed on the field.

 During the real battle on May 4, 1471, many fleeing soldiers drowned in the nearby Severn River, and other Lancastrians sought refuge and asylum in beautiful Tewkesbury Abbey, that looms like a benevolent old stone grandfather only two fields away.
 Sadly, a number of Yorkists forced their way in, dragged the defenseless Lancastrian soldiers outside, conducted a brief trial, and executed them.
 As a result of the fighting and spilled blood, the church was closed for three days for cleaning and reconsecration.
 To this day, on May 4, dirges, masses and remembrances are held for the Lancastrians who died in the battle.

 I drop in on the Abbey, which dates back to 1121, while walking back to my car.
 I stand under the nave trying to imagine what it must have been like when the Yorkists came charging in.
 I can almost hear the cries of the defeated soldiers, pleading for mercy.

 Later, I walk through the small village of Tewkesbury, with many of its Tudor and medieval buildings still standing on the main streets.
 It’s well worth visiting.
 The Tewkesbury Medieval Festival is the largest of its kind in the world, and is a must-see for the medieval fan.

-Written by Roy Stevenson for EuropeUpClose.com
+Written by and photos by Roy Stevenson for EuropeUpClose.com